ISPMBern/RClub/github/readme.md

 Could also use it as a repository for the code behind a paper or a project (e.g. an [RCT analysis MINDUSA RCT](https://github.com/jenniferthompson/MINDUSARCT) and [data management/cleaning](https://github.com/jenniferthompson/MINDUSADataMgmt)), although something more static more be more suitable (e.g. [zenodo](https://zenodo.org/)), as you can change things on github.

+UPDATE: Apparently you can reference a github repo from Zenodo and it will clone the repo to Zenodo, essentially making it read only.
+See [here for details](https://help.zenodo.org#github).

 Also useful for saving chunks of code that might be useful again (like a dropbox).

 Doesnt have to be R code, could be anything (other languages, data, even binaries).